ambra-dipiano/LATeasy/lateasy/templates/README.md

 * target: this tag will contain all parameters related to the target source
   * name: (str) name of the target source
+  * 4FGLname: (str) name of the target source in 4FGL cat

 * variable_sources: this tag will contain a list of all variable sources to check
   * <SOURCE_NAME>: replace this tag with the source name, you can add as many as needed